 In some cases, this error can be caused if your component connectors are covered in dust, so you’ll need to remove them and clean them properly before connecting them again.

 If your computer is under warranty or you don’t know how to do it, it’s best to hire an expert to do it for you.
 But if this issue started appearing after you’ve switched to Windows 10, it’s most likely a driver issue, so let’s see how to fix it.

 UNEXPECTED KERNEL MODE TRAP can be an annoying error, and users reported the following issues as well:

-- Unexpected Kernel Mode Trap wdf01000.sys, win32kfull.sys, usbxhci.sys, nvlddmkm.sys, ntfs.sys, ndu.sys, netio.sys – In most cases this error comes followed by the name of the file that is causing it.
-The most common cause is a certain driver or a third-party software.
+- Unexpected Kernel Mode Trap wdf01000.sys, win32kfull.sys, usbxhci.sys, nvlddmkm.sys, ntfs.sys, ndu.sys, netio.sys – In most cases, this error comes followed by the name of the file that is causing it.
+The most common cause is a certain driver or third-party software.